Skip to main content

 Continuing Membership Application Resources

-FINRA requires firms to file a continuing membership application (CMA) whenever they seek to expand or implement new ways of doing business.
-Firms also must file an application whenever they seek to modify or remove restrictions previously imposed in a membership agreement (a membership agreement change).
-This process helps protects investors by ensuring that a firm’s supervisory and compliance systems, policies and procedures keep pace with such changes.
+FINRA requires members to file a continuing membership application (CMA) whenever they effect changes in ownership, control, or business operations.
+Members also must file a CMA whenever they seek to modify or remove restrictions previously imposed in a membership agreement.
+The CMA process protects investors by ensuring that a member’s supervisory and compliance systems, policies, and procedures keep pace with such changes.
+Specific instances that require a firm to file a CMA include:

-When a firm submits a CMA, FINRA reviews it to determine whether the firm will continue to meet its regulatory obligations if the filing is approved.
-After FINRA’s assessment, the application is approved, denied or approved with restrictions.
+When a member submits a CMA, FINRA reviews it to determine whether the member will continue to meet its regulatory obligations, through FINRA’s Standards of Admission, if the filing is approved.
+After FINRA’s assessment, the application is approved, approved with restrictions, or denied.

 Guidance and Resources